TeXworks/texworks/trunk/modules/QtPDF/README.md

 Things Needed to Build
 ======================

-A simple Makefile is used to build the test app called `pdf_viewer`.
-The following components are required:
+CMake is used to build a library containing the rendering code and test apps that use different backends.

-  - pkg-config
+The following libraries are required by all targets:

   - qt
+  - zlib
   - freetype2

+For the Poppler backend, the following components are needed:

   - poppler and poppler-qt4

+For the MuPDF backend, the following components are needed:

+  - jpeg
+  - openjpeg
+  - jbig2dec
+  - mupdf

+By default, CMake will look for Poppler and produce the `poppler_viewer` executable.
+To enable MuPDF and the `mupdf_viewer`, add `-DWITH_MUDPF=YES` to the options passed to `cmake`.

 Building on Windows
 ===================

 Windows builds can be accomplished using MinGW, MSYS and CMake.
-Assuming Qt is installed and Freetype and Poppler have been built and installed to `/c/opt/texworks`, the following steps can be invoked from a MSYS shell to build the project:
+Assuming Qt is installed and the required dependencies have been built and installed to `/c/opt/texworks`, the following steps can be invoked from a MSYS shell to build the project: